unoplatform/uno/doc/articles/get-started-vscode-devkit.md

 ## How to switch to C# DevKit Mode

-Note: Due to the [unavailability](https://github.com/microsoft/vscode-dotnettools/issues/765) of the **C# DevKit extension** on [OpenVSX](https://open-vsx.org) users of VSCodium, Gitpod... are always on the OmniSharp mode.
+Note: Due to the [unavailability](https://github.com/microsoft/vscode-dotnettools/issues/765) of the **C# DevKit extension** on [OpenVSX](https://open-vsx.org), users of VSCodium, Gitpod... are always on the OmniSharp mode.

 ### Ensure you are using either .NET 8 (or later) or Uno.WinUI 5.0.116 (or later)

-To support C# DevKit the Uno Platform extension needs to run on .NET 8 (or later) or use Uno vFIXME (or later).
+To support C# DevKit the Uno Platform extension needs to run on .NET 8 (or later) or use Uno 5.0.116 (or later).

 #### .NET 8